Alpha is Key

 And as luck would have it, Aworyn finally answered, bestowing on him an ancient power with a single howl that still echoes in the night.

 That was the first occurrence of the hunter’s moon.

 From that day on, warrior wolves awoke in every pack throughout Morrian.
 They each had their own unique ability, with venom in their bites and scratches that killed Lycans and wolves instantly.
 An army that banded together to defend the wolves.

 They were called hunters.

-In his dying prayer, with the token of his faltering breath the first Chavére Alpha provoked Aworyn’s blessing etched into the lineage of his bloodline.
-Under the hunter’s moon each decade, hunters with the skill and strength to protect wolves awaken.
+In his dying prayer, with the token of his faltering breath, the first Chavére Alpha provoked the ancient truce and etched it into his bloodline.
+In every decade, under the hunter’s moon, hunters with skills and strength comparable to the Lycans woke to protect wolves.

 And for a bleak moment, there was hope for the wolves.

 Still, the war raged on, as both sides refused to yield and were determined to fight to the bitter end.
 The toll of the war lingered, both in the memories of those who fought and in the hearts of those who watched.
 With every hunter’s moon, the number of hunters dwindled.

 For different reasons than the Lycans and Wolves believed; they were on the brink of the prophecy and the gods were eager to sway it.